webim/webim-client-sdk-ios/Documentation/Index.md

 Represents payload type of remote notification.

+<h3 id ="contact-information-request">CONTACT_INFORMATION_REQUEST case</h3>

+This notification type indicated that contact information request is sent to a visitor.

+Parameters: empty.

 <h3 id ="operator-accepted">OPERATOR_ACCEPTED case</h3>

 This notification type indicated that an operator has connected to a dialogue.